 Standards published by ASTM International and Infraspection Institute both address infrared equipment selection.
 Infraspection Institute’s Standard for Infrared Inspection of Insulated Roofs calls for infrared imager detector size, often referred to as resolution, to be at least 120 x 120 pixels.
-The imager must also have real time control of level and gain settings.
-Thermal imagers that do not meet these requirements are likely to overlook thermal anomalies which are small in size or have small temperature differentials.
+The imager must also have real-time control of level and gain settings.
+Thermal imagers that do not meet these requirements are likely to overlook thermal anomalies that are small in size or have small temperature differentials.

 Aerial Versus Ground-Based Inspections

 Infrared inspections have been performed from manned aircraft for well over 30 years.
 Given the altitude that such missions are conducted from, thermal imagers were often high-resolution units similar to those used by military and law enforcement personnel.
 The resulting imagery was often remarkably clear and capable of detecting thermal anomalies measuring as little as one square foot in size.